The server in which the caching task is created is

 refer to: Distributed

-Create distributed tiling task and set
+Create distributed tiling task and set parameters

 General settings